julianjohannesen/modern-css-reset-annotated/README.md

 # A modern CSS reset annotated

 This project is a fork of Andy Bell's Modern CSS Reset.
 Modern CSS Reset is a tiny little reset that you can use as the basis of your CSS projects.
-You can read [Andy's breakdown on his site here](https://hankchizljaw.com/wrote/a-modern-css-reset/).
+You can read [Andy's breakdown on his site](https://hankchizljaw.com/wrote/a-modern-css-reset/).

 ## Why fork the original project?